holycrap872/neuroresus/content/blog/interact2/index.markdown

 The onset of intracerebral hemorrhage is often accompanied by an acute hypertensive response, which can reach very high levels and is associated with hematoma expansion and poor outcome.
 Previous AHA/ASA Guidelines recommended maintaining an SBP \< 180 and/or a MAP \< 110 to best balance the risks of hematoma expansion and maintaining an adequate cerebral perfusion pressure.
 However, this was not based on any robust evidence as no high-quality observational studies or randomized trials had been conducted.

 INTERACT-2 was the first randomized trial to evaluate the safety and efficacy of early intensive lowering of blood pressure on clinical outcomes.

-## Clinical Question

-In patients presenting with acute primary intracerebral hemorrhage (ICH) with a systolic blood pressure between 150-220 mm Hg, does lowering of blood pressure to a target SBP \< 140 mm Hg improve death or major disability at 90 days when compared to a target SBP \< 180 mm Hg?

 ## Patient Population